Rex001m/pui-homework-template/Final-project/README.md

 The website is designed for a diverse audience, including design professionals, recruiters, clients, and peers in the design industry.
 It provides detailed information about my design philosophy, portfolio projects, and technical skills.
 Additionally, contact information and links to my other media are also included for people get to know me better.

 The website is crafted to be visually compelling, with a modern and clean design that reflects my style as a designer.
 Interactive elements, animations, and seamless navigation make the browsing experience engaging and intuitive.
-High-quality visuals, descriptive narratives, and a responsive design ensure visitors stay captivated while exploring my work, leaving them with a strong impression of my capabilities.
+High-quality visuals, descriptive narratives, and a responsive design ensure visitors stay captivated while exploring my work.

 ## Part 2: User Interaction